YasInvolved/RitoVanguardManager/README.md

 ## TODO
 - Comments in code (it's hardly readable)
 - Valorant and other riot games support
+- Better config (for now it's a single line file with path to riot client)
 - Configurator (automatically search for riot client etc.)
 - Maybe optimization